- Principals Report Week 7 Term 4

 Given the many hostile events that continue to take place around the globe, it is important to be people of peace ourselves, to pray for peace and to reflect on and celebrate this feast with faith in the words of the Our Father – “Thy Kingdom Come”.

 I am not yet in a position to inform parents of the staffing arrangements for next year.
-Class lists for 2019 will be displayed on Wednesday 18th December at the end of the school day.
+Class lists for 2021 will be displayed on Thursday 17th December at the end of the school day.
 However, by this time, students will already know who their teachers will be for next year as they will spend an hour on Tuesday afternoon of the last week in their new classroom spaces getting to know their new teachers and classmates.
-Please be aware that the time frame to raise any special concerns related to the wellbeing and development of students and their class placement for next year has now closed.
+Please be aware that the time frame to inform me of any special concerns related to the wellbeing and development of students and their class placement for next year has now closed.

 Candy Canes & Christmas Cards